rupsaroy305/kaggle-portfolio/Competitions/Predict 1-Year US Stock Returns With LightGBM/README.md

 Predicting stock returns is a challenging regression problem due to noisy financial data, missing values, and extreme market movements.
 This project builds a robust machine learning pipeline that leverages company financial metrics to forecast future stock returns.

-The workflow covers the complete machine learning lifecycle—from exploratory data analysis and preprocessing to model training, evaluation, and Kaggle submission generation.
+The workflow covers the complete machine learning lifecycle from exploratory data analysis and preprocessing to model training, evaluation, and Kaggle submission generation.

 ---